Save the Date:

 According to recent studies, hormonal insufficiencies following pituitary adenoma radiosurgery range from 7 to 41 percent.
 New research appearing in the July issue of the journal Neurosurgery, links the amount of radiation patients receive as treatment for pituitary adenomas with diminished pituitary function.
 The study authors observed that while stereotactic radiosurgery (SRS) and external beam radiation therapy (EBRT) have similar success rates, patients in this study who received SRS were less likely to develop pituitary endocrine problems.
 Read a free summary of the research.

 Hypofractionated Stereotactic Radiation May Be Therapy Effective Treatment for Recurrent GBMs

-Hypofractionated Stereotactic Radiation – radiation delivered over two weeks instead of the standard three to four week regimen – was well tolerated and resulted in an 11-month median survival rate, comparable to the best reported results for bevacizumab (also known as “Avastin”) treatment in patients with recurring high-grade gliomas.
-The results may support the use of H-SRT as standard salvage therapy for previously treated high-grade gliomas.
+Hypofractionated Stereotactic Radiation – radiation delivered over two weeks instead of the standard three to four week regimen – was well tolerated and resulted in an 11-month median survival rate, comparable to the best reported results, to date, for bevacizumab (also known as “Avastin”) treatment in recurring high-grade gliomas.
+The study authors believe the results could support the use of H-SRT as standard salvage therapy for previously treated high-grade gliomas.
 Read a free summary of the research appearing in the Journal of Clinical Oncology.

 The American Brain Tumor Association funds brain tumor research and offers services to patients and family members worldwide.
 Help us continue these services by supporting ABTA programs.
 A donation can be made at http://www.abta.org/index.cfm?contentid=54.